Alpensia Resort: Overview

 There are purple ski shuttle buses to the resort 3 or 4 times a day.

-Alpensia has six slopes for skiing and snowboarding, with runs up to 1.4 km long, for beginners and advanced skiers, and an area reserved for snowboarders.
-While the resort is open year-round, the off-season turns the bottom of the slopes into a wild flower garden estimating 100,000-square meters.
+Alpensia has six slopes for skiing and snowboarding, with pistes (or "runs") up to 1.4 km long, for beginners and advanced skiers; and an area reserved for snowboarders.
+While the resort is open year-round, the off-season turns the bottom of the slopes into a wild flower garden of about 100,000 square meters.

 When the ski and snowboarding season opens, all runs are serviced by chairlifts and are named: Alpha (beginner), Bravo (beginner/intermediate), Charlie, Delta, Echo and Foxtrot catering for intermediate ability.
 All slopes are closed between 4:30 pm and 6:30 pm each day for piste-maintenance.
 Night skiing is available from 6:30 pm to 10 pm.

 Alpensia is a 5–10-minute car ride to the more extensive Yongpyong Ski Resort which has a full range of runs.

-In the resort village are three main accommodation providers - Intercontinental Hotel, Holiday Inn Hotel, and Holiday Inn Suites.
+In the resort village are three main accommodation providers: Intercontinental Hotel, Holiday Inn Hotel, and Holiday Inn Suites.

-The Alpensia Ski Jumping Stadium is located within the station and was the location of the ski jumping events of the 2018 Winter Olympics.
+The Alpensia Ski Jumping Stadium is within the station; it was the location of the ski jumping events of the 2018 Winter Olympics.

 Alpensia was the focus of the 2018 Cultural Olympiad, with a new, purpose-built concert hall within the resort as well as an indoor water park.

 History

 The decision to build Alpensia resort was taken in 2003, in the frame of the ambition of the Gangwon Province to host the Winter Olympics.
 The resort was built on vacated farmlands and potato fields.
 The facility was completed in 2011.

 In 2013, Alpensia Resort was one of the venues of the 2013 Special Olympics World Winter Games.

-In 2021, the resort's convention center, Alpensia Convention Center, was used as a filming location for Loud, where remaining contestants went there for the second round.
+In 2021, the resort's convention center, Alpensia Convention Center, was used as a filming location for the South Korean TV series Loud, where remaining contestants went there for the second round.

 2018 Winter Olympics

-The Alpensia Resort has been the focus of the outdoor sports of the 2018 Pyeongchang Winter Olympics.
+The Alpensia Resort was the focus of many of the outdoor sports of the 2018 Pyeongchang Winter Olympics.